anpham6/squared-functions/README.md

 });
 ```

-Image conversion can be achieved using the mimeType property in a FileAsset object.
+Image conversion can be achieved using the "commands" array property in a FileAsset object.
 The supported formats are:

 * png - r/w
 * jpeg - r/w